U.S CLIMATE ACTION NETWORK

 Tackling the Climate Crisis

 In 2018, the USCAN invited their members across 175 organizations to the USCAN Equitable and Ambitious Climate Vision Action Team.
 They went on to develop the VECA platform through a transparent, inclusive process.
 It presents a vision of just and equitable policies with the goal of satisfying what climate science says is necessary to hold global average temperature rise to 1.5°C.

 We are the first generation to feel the effects of climate change and the last to be able to do anything about it.
-Scientists around the world are unequivocal about the urgency of the climate crisis.
-Yet despite vast scientific evidence and immeasurable harm from climate disruption, efforts to address the climate crisis have been woefully inadequate.
+Despite vast scientific evidence and immeasurable harm from climate disruption, efforts to address the climate crisis have been woefully inadequate.
 The threat to humans and all life systems continues to grow rapidly.

 Whether you’re a global environmental organization or a neighborhood action team, your group can sign-on to the Vision for Equitable Climate Action.
 It’s going to take all of us to get the change we need to defeat the climate crisis.